Cretan Lie

 The Cretan Lie refers to an episode within the Odyssey in which Odysseus relays a fabricated story of his exploits against Egypt to the loyal swine herd, Eumaeus.
 This story has been subjected to much inquiry in the field of the history and archaeology of the end of the Late Bronze Age.

 Synopsis

-In his story, Odysseus is unable to return to Crete following the Trojan War and, by divine provocation, is forced to launch an expedition against Egyptians.
-Odysseus's fleet is routed due to Zeus's wrath but the Egyptian king takes pity on Odysseus.
+In his story, Odysseus cannot return to Crete following the Trojan War and, by divine provocation, is forced to launch an expedition against the Egyptians.
+Odysseus's fleet is routed due to Zeus's wrath, but the Egyptian king takes pity on Odysseus.
 Odysseus amasses wealth in Egypt but later loses it in a ship wreck.